vindolin/sleepy/README.md

 ### Installation
 This script needs the tool [psshutdown.exe](https://learn.microsoft.com/en-us/sysinternals/downloads/psshutdown) from the Windows Sysinternals suite to put the computer into standby.

-The only python dependency is pynput (for checking keyboard/mouse activity)
+The only python dependency is pynput (for checking keyboard/mouse activity).

 > pip install pynput

 This script needs to be run in administrator mode.

-You can test it with:
+You can test it in an administrator terminal with:

 > "{path to your python installation}\python.exe" "{path to sleepy.py}"